Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 Cassidy

 Regardless of being unfortunate in love on the present, Cassidy has made an awesome influencing profession for herself in the years which have adopted.
-She promotes numerous totally different manufacturers and says the influencing is tougher work than folks assume.
-She has remained BFFs with Francoise from the present, and she or he’s in love with a brand new man (though she’s maintaining his id a secret).
+She promotes a lot of completely different manufacturers and says the influencing is more durable work than individuals suppose.
+She has remained BFFs with Francoise from the present, and she or he’s in love with a brand new man (though she’s protecting his id a secret).

 Millie

-Millie stayed in a relationship with Mark for a couple of months after the present, however finally they known as time on the relationship.
-Millie is very lively as an influencer, and she or he still posts numerous cute canine pics.
+Millie stayed in a relationship with Mark for just a few months after the present, however finally they known as time on the relationship.
+Millie is very energetic as an influencer, and she or he still posts a lot of cute canine pics.

 Josh